UnforeseenOcean/AutoWebcam/README.md

 1. Webcam light turns on then the program exits, the screen says something about not being able to grab the frame

 Please check the base width and height parameters (the viewing window is always resized automatically to fit the monitor you selected)

 Setting them to an unsupported mode (i.e. setting them to 1920x1080 while the webcam only supports up to 1280x720) will cause this error.

+Try other backends if the default one does not work.

 2. Index out of range error while starting (program closes without webcam light turning on)